 Reporting math.
+All equations need to be created in Word, or converted to Word if you've created them using another program.
 Do not "talk in math" in regular text.
 Use words.
 For instance, "We surveyed 100 employees," not "We surveyed n = 100 employees."